ZiadRefaie/Smart_Home-Group546/README.md

    - Admins use a password stored in the EEPROM memory to access additional privileges.

 2. **Modes**:
-   - **Admin Mode**:
-     - Open the door via the servo motor.
-     - Access all system components.
    - **User Mode**:
      - View room temperature using the LM35 sensor.
      - Control the AC power.
      - Toggle house lamps ON/OFF.
      - Adjust lighting levels with the dimmer circuit.
+   - **Admin Mode**:
+     - Access all User Mode features.
+     - Additional privileges, such as controlling the door via the servo motor.

 3. **Bluetooth Control**:
    - Once logged in, use the Bluetooth Module to remotely interact with components.

 ## Team

-This project was developed by the following team members:
+The following team members developed this project:
 1. [Team Member 1]
 2. [Team Member 2]
 3. [Team Member 3]